BIO-202 Human Anatomy and Physiology II

 1. Describe the structure and function of the human body by studying basic biological principals.

-- To perform hands-on activities in the laboratory (structural anatomy) and correlate practical knowledge with background/theoretical information covered in lecture (both structure and function).
+2. Perform hands-on activities in the laboratory (structural anatomy) and correlate practical knowledge with background/theoretical information covered in lecture (both structure and function).

-- To affirm the student’s decision of pursuing a career in the life and health sciences.
+3. Affirm the student’s decision of pursuing a career in the life and health sciences.

-Lecture 49% = quizzes, exams, & participation
+- Lecture = Quizzes, exams, and participation

-REQUIRED TEXT(S) OR MATERIALS:
+REQUIRED/RECOMMENDED TEXTBOOK(S) OR MATERIALS:

 Access the bookstore website at www.ndm.bncollege.com for textbook information.

 OTHER COURSE INFORMATION:

 - Assignments and/or chapter(s) being discussed on the first day of class and/or required reading/assignments required for the first day of class are indicated in the course syllabus found on the Joule course site.